risevest/backend-test/README.md

 - Redis
 - Docker
 - Postman
+- S3 or any other shared cloud storage provider

 ## Tests

 Unit tests are a must, submissions without tests will be ignored.

+## Time Duration

+7 days

 ## Submission

 1. Your API endpoints should be well documented in POSTMAN.
-3. Code should be hosted on a git repository, Github preferably.
+2. Code should be hosted on a git repository, Github preferably.
-4. The API should be hosted on a live server (e.g. https://heroku.com)
+3. The API should be hosted on a live server (e.g. https://heroku.com)
-5. Your app should be `containerized` using `docker`.
+4. Your app should be `containerized` using `docker`.

-## Time Duration

-7 days

-## NB:

-Please send an email to acknowledge the receipt of this document.
+5. Share with us through email the:
+    - Repository
+    - Hosted API URL
+    - Postman Collection
+    - A list of tasks you did beyond **Simple Mode**